 As CEO of Switzerland Tourism, would you say interest in the sustainability performance of destinations is stronger on the demand side (travellers, buyers) or supply-side (communities, policymakers)?
 Which market trends do you observe?

 Nature, mountains, landscapes and waters have always been the reason number one to travel to Switzerland.
 For the over 100 years of existence of Swiss tourism marketing, and still, today, as our market research confirms regularly.
 Tourists in Switzerland are looking for experiences with nature or close to nature.
 Hence, the main driver for sustainability performance is this interest by our guests.
 And therefore, nature and the respect for the environment have always been a fundamental part of the touristic offer in Switzerland and, consequently, tourism marketing, too.

 See for example the current Summer campaign “Nature wants you back”, this year with the focus on the bicycle.

 Generally, we’re observing an increasing interest in nature topics and authentic experiences.
 For example, our new offer “Wildlife Watching” has found quite some interest and earned positive feedbacks.

 Which are the main topics or concerns linked to tourism sustainability currently in Switzerland?

 Regarding a broader concept of sustainability, we are focusing on individual tourism from Asian markets.
-Individual travelers stay longer and want to experience Switzerland beyond the typical hotspots, in a remote side valley or a lesser known region.
+Individual travellers stay longer and want to experience Switzerland beyond the typical hotspots, in a remote side valley or a lesser-known region.

-Therefore, we have concentrated our efforts in Asia on individual travel, so to say a new second generation of travelers after the first generation of group travels.
+Therefore, we have concentrated our efforts in Asia on individual travel, so to say a new second generation of travellers after the first generation of group travels.